 Create consistent characters with AI — free to start Try Free Now →

-Follow along free — 200 free credits at signup + 100 daily when logged in, free to useCreate Free Now →
+Follow along free — unlimited video and image generation on the free tier, free to useCreate Free Now →

 Can AI Generate the Same Character Twice?
 (2026 Guide)